XyrenTheCoder/replicada-ruby/README.md

 watch [this](https://youtu.be/OF-MyzlaXW4) video to see how it looks like to be executed.

+## requirements

+- you must install module "dir" manually because idk why it wont auto import for you

 ## warnings

 - this file may cause damage to your cwd (current working directory)